Hiring and Placement

 Appeal Rights—As a part-time employee, you have the same rights as a full-time employee if disciplinary action is taken against you.
 A reduction in scheduled hours is not subject to adverse action procedures.

 Classification and Job Grading Standards

-Position classification standards and guides developed by OPM are the legal basis for determining the series and grade and, consequently, the basic pay for General Schedule positions.
-Actual basic pay rates for the various grades are set each year on the basis of comparisons with private-sector pay rates for the same levels of work.
-Rules are at 5 CFR 511.
-(See Pay Banding in Section 5 of Chapter 1 for information about classification in those systems.
-Also see Section 7 of this chapter for special rules in agencies using alternative personnel policies.)
+Position classification standards and guides developed by OPM determine the series and grade and, therefore, the basic pay for General Schedule positions.
+See Chapter 1, Section 11 for current rates, see Pay Banding in Chapter 1, Section 5 for information about classification in those systems, and see Section 7 of this chapter for special rules in agencies using alternative personnel policies.

 Position classification standards are developed for broad occupational groupings.
 These standards are called “job family standards.”
 Some of them cut across occupational fields and provide guides for the classification of categories of work, such as that performed by supervisors or research scientists.

 Position classification standards exist in three basic formats: